 [Place Figure 8 here]

-Under the Volume tab, search for the Load Volume function to select the multipage TIFF file in the directory.
+To load a new core volume, search for the Volume > Load Volume function to select a new multipage TIFF file in the directory.
 Now the user is ready to indicate the structure direction to subsequently indicate the actual tree rings.

 Structure correction to facilitate automatic tree ring indications.